magicjascha/url_shortener/README.md

 ## Setup for production

-* The docker configuration still runs the app in development mode.
-There to be an additional database production configurations in config/mongoid.yml with an authentification.
+* There needs to be an additional database production configurations in config/mongoid.yml with an authentification.
+(Also the docker configuration still runs the app in development mode.)
-* SSl should be enforced
+* SSL should be enforced

 ## Test